 As much as I’m enjoying the addition of red light therapy in my life.. there’s nothing quite as nice as some afternoon sun.
 There’s no shortage of studies that suggest that the sun is beneficial to our overall health.

 “Sunlight is essential for human health and well-being.
-The health benefits of sunlight include generating the production of vitamin D, supporting bone health, lowering blood pressure, preventing disease, and promoting good mental health”, according to Medical News Today.
+The health benefits of sunlight include generating the production of vitamin D, supporting bone health, lowering blood pressure, preventing disease, and promoting good mental health.”

-While the autumn sun may not be as strong as the summer sun – I notice that my face still adopts a bit of a tan from enjoying 30-40 minutes of sun between 12pm-2pm.
-At the very least, having a bit of sun-kissed color on my face can help brighten my mood making absorbing some afternoon sun something that can support not only my body but also my mind and ultimately soul this autumn.
+The autumn sun is certainly not as strong as the summer sun.
+However, I notice that my face still adopts a bit of a tan from enjoying 30-40 minutes of sun between 12pm-2pm.
+At the very least, having a bit of sun-kissed color on my face can help brighten my mood.
+This makes “afternoon sun” something that can support not only my body but also my mind and ultimately soul this autumn.